-Function Operation of the indoor unit when the operation is resumed after the unit Setting (SW1)4 5 1 dilotion was stopped 9 10 Power ON/OFF by the plug1,2,3 Indoor unit will go into operation regardless of its operation status before power off (power failure).
-(In approx. 5 minutes) OFF ON Automatic restoration after power failure 3 3 and an approximation of a second control of a second OFF Indoor unit will remain stopped regardless of its operation status before power off (power failure).
+Function Operation of the indoor unit when the operation is resumed after the unit was stopped Setting (SW1)4 5 i diletion 10 Power ON/OFF by the plug1,2,3 Indoor unit will go into operation regardless of its operation status before power off (power failure).
+(In approx. 5 minutes) OFF ON Automatic restoration after power failure Indoor unit will go into operation if it was in operation when the power was turned off (or cut off due to power failure).
+(In approx. 5 minutes) ON OFF Indoor unit will remain stopped regardless of its operation status before power off (power failure).
 OFF ON